vippsas/vipps-woocommerce/README.txt

 For issues with the plugin you can submit an issue on GitHub or ask on the support forum on wordpress.org.
 For other unrelated issues, you should [contact Vipps](https://developer.vippsmobilepay.com/docs/contact/).

-= Where can I use Vipps? =
+= Where can I use Vipps MobilePay? =

-Vipps is only available in Norway at the moment and only users who have Vipps will be able to pay with Vipps.
+Vipps MobilePay is available in Norway, Denmark and Finland.
+Only users who have Vipps Mobilepay will be able to pay with Vipps MobilePay.

 = How can I test that the plugin works correctly? =

-If you have access to the Vipps test environment you are able to use the test mode by setting the `WC_VIPPS_RECURRING_TEST_MODE` constant in `wp-config.php`.
+If you have access to the Vipps MobilePay test environment you are able to use the test mode by setting the `WC_VIPPS_RECURRING_TEST_MODE` constant in `wp-config.php`.
 See the [getting started](https://developer.vippsmobilepay.com/docs/getting-started/) guide for details about how to get started using the test environment.

-Vipps does not offer test accounts for regular users of the plugin but you can still penny-test the plugin by sending a small amount of money like 1 or 2 NOK using your production keys.
+Vipps MobilePay does not offer test accounts for regular users of the plugin, but you can still penny-test the plugin by sending a small amount of money like 1 or 2 NOK using your production keys.
-You can then refund or cancel the purchase afterwards.
+You can then refund or cancel the purchase afterward.

 = Why do I have to capture payments for physical products manually? =